fubel/synthehicle/README.md

 ## Generate Data

-If you want to generate more data, please follow the README in the `carla` directory.
+If you want to generate more data, please follow the README in the `carla` directory (coming soon, by end of September 2022)

 ## Pretrained Models